The Denmark Strait is between Greenland (Denmark) and Iceland.

-Greenland is between Denmark Strait and Davis Strait.
+Greenland is between the Denmark Strait and the Davis Strait.

 Arctic Circle only cuts Kola and Chukchi Penin.
 Also Davis & Denmark Strait.

-Aleut, Athabaskan, Gwich'in, Inuit, Saami are the tribes of Arctic.
+Aleut, Athabaskan, Gwich'in, Inuit, and Saami are the tribes of the Arctic.

-Nordic countries is a cultural grouping of Norway, Sweden, Finland, Iceland and Denmark.
+Nordic countries are a cultural grouping of Norway, Sweden, Finland, Iceland and Denmark.

 About Arctic Region

-Arctic region is a polar region located at the northernmost part of Earth.
+The Arctic region is a polar region located in the northernmost part of Earth.

 The Arctic consists of the Arctic Ocean, adjacent seas, and parts of Alaska (United States), Canada, Finland, Greenland (Denmark), Iceland, Norway, Russia, and Sweden.